jovian-explorer/exo_k/doc/installation.rst

 automatically as well, it is strongly recommended that you use your own python environment (not the one used by your system), especially if you are working on a cluster.

 If you do not have such a python environment setup yet, the `Anaconda <https://www.anaconda.com/products/individual>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ (lighter) distributions are good options.
-With any of these, you get access to the `pip` Python Packages manager and can directly install the library as shown below.
+With any of these, you can create your own environment with a specific version of python and get access to the `pip` Python Packages manager and can directly install the library as shown below.
+(See the documentation of `conda` on how to use it)

 Installation using `pip`
 ------------------------
 If the `pip` Python Packages manager is installed on your machine, getting `exo_k` is as simple as running::